On Nov 9, 2021

 2) Some Recovery

-This second scenario represents the same learning loss as a result of the pandemic but with the return to in person learning, growth is improved.
+This second scenario represents the same learning loss as a result of the pandemic but with the return to in-person learning, Notice that growth is improved.
 However, the improvement is still not closing the gap to where learning levels should be.
 This is a more hopeful scenario, but it is not a recovery; there is much more work required.

 3) Slow Complete Recovery